 Ages 20 to 30 Years Old

 Between the ages of 20 to 30 is the toughest range to qualify for.
 There are only a few companies that will write an organ transplant recipient.

-Because this option is specific to only certain states, you’ll have to speak with me to see what you may qualify for.
-Hopefully you can understand that.
+And because this option is limited to certain states, you’ll have to speak with me to see what you may qualify for.

 Ages 30 to 39 Years Old

-Again, you have to give me a call for us to figure out exactly what our options are.
+Again, please give me a call to figure out what your options are.

 Ages 40 to 49 Years Old

 I work with one in particular out of Salt Lake City, Utah.
-They offer guaranteed acceptance life insurance if you’re at least 40 years old, and allow up to $40,000 in coverage.
+They offer guaranteed acceptance life insurance if you’re at least 40 years old and offer up to $40,000 in coverage.
 Another carrier I also have access to *in certain cases* will cover up to $25,000.

 Ages 50 to 80 Years Old